Print this Page

 The Board should have a comprehensive health and safety policy, ensure that it is implemented in the school, and monitor its effectiveness.
 The Act emphasises the collective nature of responsibility for health and safety.
 Real engagement with health and safety is most likely to come when the whole school community has a heightened awareness and appreciation of its importance.

-Under the new Act, the Board’s responsibility is broadened to keep safe all people who are at or visit the school.
+Under the Act, the Board’s responsibility is broadened to keep safe all people who are at or visit the school.
 The Act puts greater emphasis on:

 - staff and student participation and engagement with health and safety